Patient involvement

 • share practical approaches and resources to make partnerships between industry and patient organisations easier

-• foster a patient centred organisational culture at the ABPI, while supporting our industry members to do the same
+• foster a patient-centred organisational culture at the ABPI, while supporting our industry members to do the same

 The ABPI is a member of PIF and has been awarded the PIF TICK the independently-assessed quality mark for print and digital health information.
 It helps people identify trusted, evidence-based information.